Dynamic-Book/doc/3-References/100-DyboApp/README.md

 ![A closed Dybo](images/image2-sm.png)

-The Dybo App is the main user application of the Dybo device.
+The DyboApp is the main user application of the Dybo device.
 It is through this app that teachers and students interact the most.
 Its features are interconnected to maximize user comfort and to save time.
 It anticipates the needs of the teacher or student